 The latter will perform better as a social or lifestyle entrepreneur.
 Also, someone who loves to care for others and is passionate about helping society, will function better as a social entrepreneur, those who don’t go into business for the sole aim of making profits but to make enough resources available to help humanity.

 However, it all falls down to self discovery: understanding your personality, potential, and experiences to be able to make informed decisions and live a fulfilling life.
+Self-discovery in entrepreneurship helps you choose your type of entrepreneurship

 The place of self-discovery in enterpreneurship and business cannot be sidelined.
 Whether consciously or unconsciously, every successful entrepreneur has had a period where they had to go through the self-discovery cycle to make some decisions regarding their business.